clobrano/clobrano.github.io/_posts/blog/2018-06-11-comunitheme-8th-stable-release.md

 - A subtle restyle for (disabled) switch
 - A unified style for radio and check buttons
 - No more dashed line when scrolling (e.g. in Nautilus), but a nice shadow (easier to see than to write)
-- Beautify emoji-picker popover style, thanks to a new contributor ;)
+- Beautified emoji-picker popover style, thanks to a new contributor ;)

 And probably the minor number of bugs than ever :D